 Cost of Long Term Care By State

-The cost of long term care is an important factor in long term care (LTC) planning.
-Knowing the cost of long term care services in your area allows you to choose how much risk to transfer to an insurance company.
+The average cost of long term care is an important factor in long term care (LTC) planning.
+Knowing the cost of LTC services in your area allows you to choose how much risk to transfer to an insurance company.
 Transferring the risk with LTC insurance makes sense because health insurance and Medicare do not pay for most long term care.

 Some choose to transfer all their long term care risk and pay higher premiums for more protection.
 Others prefer to transfer only a part of their long term care risk and pay lower insurance premiums.
 Either way, being informed lets you make the best choice for your situation.

 Cost of Long Term Care Survey 2019

-The cost of long term care map below will help you learn more about the costs for different types of care in your area.
+The map below will help you learn more about the costs for different types of care in your area.
 It also helps you estimate what the cost will be in later years, when you’re most likely to need long term care.